by Doug Breaker • January 26, 2023

 Client libraries allow rapid consumption of APIs.
 Discussion boards offer a community of help to aid in getting started.
 With these available tools, developer stand on the shoulders of giants.On the flip side, a business can choose to expose their own valuable information in a public API.
 By hosting their API, a business can provide their data to others.
 This can drive traffic to their site, and help build their reputation.
 If the information is valuable enough, the company can charge for access to the API.
 Suddenly, what was once a cost can become a revenue stream!
 Plugging their API into an API directory advertises their business to other developers.
 These actions can have a multiplier effect on the value of the data.
 Consumers can feed back into the system, improving the data.

-The good folks at DreamFactory have built a system that does that.
+The good folks at DreamFactory have built a system that does API Integration.
 Start with some simple configuration.
 Then, with a few clicks of a mouse, DreamFactory generates powerful APIs.
 Feed it your database connections and legacy SOAP APIs, and out comes a robust REST API.
 Complete with sparkly documentation.
 It looks like a team of developers took months to create, but is available to you in minutes.
 To learn more, check out a few beginner-level videos at DreamFactory Academy, or read the guide at https://guide.dreamfactory.com.
 Slash your budget estimates.
-DreamFactory has lifted a large cost of software development off your plate!
+DreamFactory’s API integration has lifted a large cost of software development off your plate!